newjersey/innovation.nj.gov/content/_projects/business-nj-gov-activation-campaign.md

 -   Ethnographic research uncovered what business owners/operators and entrepreneurs really want from government is help so they (and their business) can succeed.
 -   A communication strategy was developed to show how Business.NJ.gov helps independent business owners succeed.
+- A zip code model to identify members of underserved communities was developed, allowing us to effectively reach, track and validate our efforts.
 - Insight-based creative was tested and validated to increase awareness, intent, believability, and equitable appeal.
--   As of April 2024, since the campaign launched, total users are up nearly 90% year over year.
-Sessions from members of underserved communities are up nearly 200% year over year (year to date) and visits from Spanish-speaking users are up more than 2,600% year over year.
+- As of August 2024, since the campaign launched, total users are up 75% year over year.
+Usage from members of underserved communities is up 172% year over year, and visits from Spanish-speaking users are up more than 778% year over year.
 So these efforts are reaching audiences not traditionally reached through State channels and magnifying the site’s impact by expanding its reach.

 ### Status